| ESTABLISHING A

 these words, write them down, remember them, because they will help

 define the ultimate success of your presentation.
+On one occasion, I was

 making a presentation to the president of a company.